 In my previous article about the 1984 Percussive Arts Society (PAS) rudiments vs the 1933 National Association of Rudimental Drummers (NARD) rudiments I argued that 31 of the 40 PAS rudiments were in use at some point in American history before the establishment of NARD.
 I reasoned that the 31 rudiments that predate NARD should be considered “traditional” to American playing, which leaves the 8 remaining PAS rudiments as “non-traditional,” in the sense that they were added to the American rudimental percussion repertoire during the 20th century.
-In this article, I thought I would expand a bit upon when each of the 40 PAS rudiments was first published in the United States (as far as I can tell) so that the timeline of their addition to our American vocabulary is apparent.
+In this article, I thought I would expand a bit upon when each of the 40 PAS rudiments was first published as a rudiment in the United States (as far as I can tell), so that the timeline of their addition to our American vocabulary is apparent.
 My research gets a bit fuzzy toward the last 6 to 8 rudiments, but the rest I am pretty confident about.
 Getting to our current state of percussive affairs was not a linear process and some rudiments appeared and then promptly disappeared again for many decades.
 Despite false starts and some prolonged intermissions, this should be an interesting look at our most familiar rudimental selections.
 Of course, we must assume that any new rudiment that enters the written record would have been in use by drummers for some time before anyone thought to write it down.
 Most drummers in the 18th and 19th centuries were taught by rote.
 The notation would usually lag behind the common usage, so any dates below are simply the first written occurrence (that I know of) and not the exact moment of invention or adoption from previously existing European systems.
-And yes, most rudiments were imported, with a rare few being purely invented in America.
+And yes, most rudiments were imported, with only around 13 being invented in America.

-1778 – Single Stroke 4
+1778 – Single Stroke 4 [#2]

-1778 – Double Stroke Open Roll
+1778 – Double Stroke Open Roll* [#6]

-1778 – 5 Stroke Roll
+1778 – 5 Stroke Roll* [#7]

-1778 – 7 Stroke Roll
+1778 – 7 Stroke Roll* [#9]

-1778 – 9 Stroke Roll
+1778 – 9 Stroke Roll* [#10]

-1778 – 10 Stroke Roll
+1778 – 10 Stroke Roll* [#11]

-1778 – 11 Stroke Roll
+1778 – 11 Stroke Roll* [#12]

-1778 – Single Paradiddle
+1778 – Single Paradiddle* [#16]

-1778 – Flam
+1778 – Flam* [#20]

-1778 – Flam Tap
+1778 – Flam Tap* [#22]

-1778 – Flam Paradiddle
+1778 – Flam Paradiddle* [#24]

-1778 – Drag
+1778 – Drag* [#31]

-1778 – Single Ratamacue
+1778 – Single Ratamacue*† [#38]

 In c.
 1797, two manuals were written that contained some rudiments novel to the USA at the time.
 The Ben Clark Drum Book and the Isaac Day 1st Book manuscripts were similar, but not identical.
 Clark and Day both included the double drag tap, but only Clark included the single drag tap.

-1797 – Single Drag Tap
+1797 – Single Drag Tap* [#32]

-1797 – Double Drag Tap
+1797 – Double Drag Tap* [#33]

 David Hazeltine’s Instructor in Martial Music was published in 1810.
 The rudiment list within was written in prose, rather than notation, but the names and descriptions made it fairly clear what rudiments he was indicating.
-These 3 rudiments make their first appearance under different names:
+These rudiments make their first appearance under different names:

-1810 – 15 Stroke Roll
+1810 – 15 Stroke Roll* [#14]

-1810 – Flam Accent
+1810 – Flam Accent* [#21]

-1810 – Lesson 25
+1810 – Lesson 25*† [#34]

-1812 – Double Paradiddle
+1812 – Double Paradiddle* [#17]

-1812 – Flam Paradiddle-diddle
+1812 – Flam Paradiddle-diddle* [#26]

-1812 – Inverted Flam Tap
+1812 – Inverted Flam Tap [#29]

-1812 – Double Ratamacue
+1812 – Double Ratamacue* [#39]

 Rumrille and Holton’s The Drummer’s Instructor or Martial Musician was published in 1817 and gave us the first instance of the 6 stroke roll.

-1817 – 6 Stroke Roll
+1817 – 6 Stroke Roll [#8]

-1818 – Pataflafla
+1818 – Pataflafla [#27]

 1862 was a good year for drumming, though a terrible year for America.
 Many manuals were published out of necessity during the Civil War.
 Bruce and Emmett’s The Drummers’ and Fifers’ Guide and H.C.
 Hart’s New and Improved Instructor for the Drum both introduced a few new rudiments to the record, totalling 6 all together:

-1862 – Single Stroke Roll (not really new, but had never been explicitly named a rudiment)
+1862 – Single Stroke Roll* (not new, but had never been explicitly named) [#1]

-1862 – Single Stroke 7
+1862 – Single Stroke 7 [#3]

-1862 – 13 Stroke Roll
+1862 – 13 Stroke Roll* [#13]

-1862 – Flamacue
+1862 – Flamacue* [#23]

-1862 – Drag Paradiddle #1
+1862 – Drag Paradiddle #1* [#36]

-1862 – Triple Ratamacue
+1862 – Triple Ratamacue* [#40]

 In 1869, Gardiner Strube published his Drum and Fife Instructor, which introduced the drag paradiddle #2 among its 25 lessons.
 Strube gave us the ridiculous lesson 25 naming convention and his 25 rudiments became the NARD 26, after a single addition.

-1869 – Drag Paradiddle #2
+1869 – Drag Paradiddle #2* [#37]

-1935 – 17 Stroke Roll
+1931 – 17 Stroke Roll [#15]

 J. Burns Moore published his Art of Drumming in 1937, which featured just one rudiment not mentioned in the NARD 26, the triple paradiddle.

-1937 – Triple Paradiddle
+1937 – Triple Paradiddle [#18]

-1959 – Triple Stroke Roll
+1955 – Triple Stroke Roll* [#5]

-1984 – Multiple Bounce Roll
+1969 – Multiple Bounce Roll [#4]

-1984 – Single Dragadiddle
+1972 – Single Dragadiddle [#35]